spnda/volvo_vida_db/README.md

 ### Extracting data from the database

 Depending on wether PowerShell 7 and the SQLServer module are installed, you can either use `generate_csv.ps1` or `generate_csv.bat`.
-The PowerShell script takes significantly longer than the Batch script does to generate, but is capable of outputting completely correct files.
+The PowerShell scripts can take longer than the Batch script does to generate, but is capable of outputting completely correct files.
 The PowerShell script uses the `UseQuotes` option on `Export-Csv` which was introduced in PowerShell 7.
 On Windows 7 Professional the last working version of PowerShell 7 is 7.2.9.
 The SQL credentials are already written into the scripts and won't need to be changed.